 The Frontier’s instruments include an oil pressure gauge and a temperature gauge – which could save your engine!
 Often ‘idiot lights’ don’t warn you until damage has been done.
 The Ridgeline does not have an oil pressure gauge.

-The Nissan Frontier outsold the Honda Ridgeline by almost four to one during 2016.
+The Nissan Frontier outsold the Honda Ridgeline by over two to one during 2017.